Geopolitical zones in Nigeria and their states: detailed 2026 update

 Source: UGC

 Economy-wise, the North-West zone is home to Kano City, which is a major contributor to Nigeria's economy.
 Most of the region's rural areas lag in terms of resource allocation, literacy levels, and security.
-States in North West Nigeria include:
+North West states in Nigeria include:

 • Zamfara